decentraland/documentation/content/creator/rewards/gatting-started.md

 Dispensers are the way to send or claim rewards from the stock, each one have a key that you need to authenticate against the HTTP API.
 UI doesn't show any key, but you can get it by clicking on the **Copy** button.

-When you create a new campaign it comes with a default dispenser with a "master key" that is intended to be used for testing purposes only, so you need to create a new dispenser, to do it click on the **Add dispenser** button.
+Upon creating a new campaign, a default dispenser with a "master key" is provided for testing purposes only.
+To establish a new dispenser, simply click the **Add dispenser** button.

 <img src="/images/rewards/create-dispenser.png" alt="create dispenser" style="width:100%; margin: 0 auto;display: block; max-with: 600px" width="1714" hegiht="584" />